Soft-Where-Inc/Prog-Assignments/README.md

 $ git remote remove Self-Study
 ```

+Most programs were developed using `gcc` on the Mac.
+Specific programs that need
+to run under Linux are under the `Linux/` sub-dir.

 ## NOTE: Test data files

 For various programs in this repo, all test data files, as needed, will be found